Utilization of Pre-trained Language Model for Adapter-based Knowledge Transfer in Software Engineering: Acknowledgement

 \section{Acknowledgement}

 We thank the original authors of the ICPC 2022 \cite{divyam} paper, Divyam Goel and Ramansh Grover.
-Part of the experiments from our previous paper coauthored with Divyam and Ramansh are rewritten in the current paper.
+Part of the experiments from our previous paper coauthored with Divyam Goel and Ramansh Grover are rewritten in the current paper. \\This research is supported by a grant from the Natural Sciences and Engineering Research Council of Canada RGPIN-2019-05175.